iskur/varwg/docs/CITATION_SECTION.md

 ---

-*If you've published work using VG, please let us know by [opening an issue](https://github.com/iskur/vg/issues) so we can add it to this list!*
+*If you've published work using VarWG, please let us know by [opening an issue](https://github.com/iskur/varwg/issues) so we can add it to this list!*